adjust/xamarin_sdk/doc/android/android.md

 ### 17. Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers, while retaining tracked data to be sent later.
-While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.
+You can put the adjust SDK in offline mode to suspend transmission to our servers, while still retaining tracked data to be sent later.
+While in offline mode, all information is saved in a file, so be careful to avoid triggering too many events while in offline mode.

 You can activate offline mode by calling method `SetOfflineMode` with parameter `true`: